thomasyu9393/NYCU-VRDL/HW4/README.md

 This prompt-based design enables PromptIR to generalize across diverse degradation types without relying on task-specific branches.
 As a result, it serves as an effective baseline for our image restoration task.
 To achieve better performance, we enhance the training process with data augmentation strategies and incorporate various loss functions.

+This code is based on the [PromptIR: Prompting for All-in-One Blind Image Restoration (NeurIPS'23)](https://github.com/va1shn9v/PromptIR) repositories.

 ### Installation
 ```bash
 git clone https://github.com/thomasyu9393/NYCU-VRDL.git